mochi-hpc/mochi-doc/docs/source/pymargo/02_bulk.rst

 by the client.
 The :code:`do_bulk_transfer` function first creates a :code:`bytes` buffer of the same size to use as target for a PULL operation.
-It creates a local :code:`Bulk` object using the engine's :code:`create_bulk` function, then use :code:`transfer` to pull the data from the client's memory to the server's buffer.
-Note that this transfer function can transfer to and from any part of the origin and local buffer by specifying different offsets.
+It creates a local :code:`Bulk` object using the engine's :code:`create_bulk` function, then uses :code:`transfer` to pull the data from the client's memory to the server's buffer.
+Note that this transfer function can transfer to and from any part of the origin and local buffers by specifying different offsets.

 On the client side, we also create a :code:`Bulk` object from